Murders of Chris Kyle and Chad Littlefield: Murders

 Routh was a 25-year-old U.S. Marine Corps veteran from Lancaster, Texas.
 Kyle and Littlefield had reportedly taken Routh to the gun range in an effort to help him with his post-traumatic stress disorder (PTSD), which he suffered from his time in the military.
-Routh had also been in and out of mental hospitals for at least two years and had been diagnosed with schizophrenia.
+Routh had also been in and out of mental hospitals for at least two years and had been diagnosed with schizophrenia, although his stated motive did not involve any symptoms typically associated with the disorder, such as hallucinations or delusions.
 On the way to the shooting range, Kyle texted Littlefield, "This dude is straight up nuts."
 Littlefield responded, "Watch my six," military slang meaning "watch my back."
 Four months later, while he was in his jail cell, Routh shared with former Erath County Sheriff's Deputy Gene Cole: "I was just riding in the back seat of the truck, and nobody would talk to me.
 They were just taking me to the range, so I shot them.
 I feel bad about it, but they wouldn't talk to me.
 I'm sure they've forgiven me."

-Kyle had been shot six times, including a “rapidly fatal” bullet to the back that pierced his aorta, and another to the jaw that caused a severe spinal cord injury.
+Kyle had been shot six times, including a "rapidly fatal" bullet to the back that pierced his aorta, and another to the jaw that caused a severe spinal cord injury.
 Littlefield was hit seven times, including four that would have been instantly fatal.
 One of the gunshot wounds was to the top of the head, indicating it was likely fired while Littlefield was already on the ground.